 Most Anticipated: Our 2020 Fall Fiction Preview —49th Shelf

 David Goudreault is a Québécois novelist, poet, columnist, and social worker.
-He is the author of the bestselling La Bête trilogy, which includes La Bête à sa mère (Mama’s Boy, Book*hug, 2018), La Bête et sa cage (Mama’s Boy Behind Bars, Book*hug, 2019), and Abattre la bête (Mama’s Boy: Game Over, Book*hug, 2020).
+He is the author of the bestselling La Bête trilogy, which includes La Bête à sa mère (Mama’s Boy, Book*hug, 2018), La Bête et sa cage (Mama’s Boy Behind Bars, Book*hug, 2019), and Abattre la bête (Mama’s Boy Game Over, Book*hug, 2020).
 He has also published three poetry collections.
 His latest novel is Ta mort à moi.
-He was the first person from Quebec to win the Poetry World Cup in Paris (2011), and he has also received many other awards, including the Médaille de l’Assemblée Nationale (2012), the Prix des Nouvelles Voix de la Littérature (2016), the Prix de la ville de Sherbrooke (2016), the Grand Prix Littéraire Archambault (2016), and the Prix Lèvres Urbaines (2017).
+He has won many awards and in 2011 became the first person from Quebec to win the Poetry World Cup in Paris.
 His work has been published internationally in France and Mexico.
 Goudreault lives in Sherbrooke, Quebec.